 Depression mediation might also cause problems like dizziness, falls, and confusion amongst other side effects.
 It is usually advisable to try other treatment options before taking the medicine route.

 Because every person with AD is unique, they might need to try different drugs under a doctor’s instructions to identify the ones that will work and present fewer side effects.

 At times, one person may need to consult several doctors before determining what works for them.

 A person with depression and Alzheimer’s can try different therapies to try and get rid of depression.
 This mostly works for individuals with moderate depression.

 Examples of helpful therapies include:

-These are therapies that encourage sick people to talk about how they feel.
+These are therapies that encourage suffering people to talk about how they feel.

 There are several options that people with Alzheimer’s and depression can try if not on medication to treat depression such as:

 Getting physically active can also help reduce depression symptoms significantly.
-This also helps a person to stay fit which ultimately improves a person’s health.
+This also helps a person to stay fit which ultimately improves their health.

 2. Counseling and support groups